Disclaimer

 Willingness to Travel

-Patients must be able to travel to Roatan where the pilot study is established and administered.
+Patients must be able to travel to Tijuana where the pilot study is established and administered.

 Providing accurate and complete information in the patient questionnaire is crucial for determining eligibility for the TOL pilot study.